 The run is located in what was originally planned as a Children’s Play Lawn by the Olmsted Brothers firm in their 1933 design for the park.
 Hundreds of regular users and visitors from NYC and beyond benefit from this dynamic amenity.

 Note that dogs must be on leash in all areas of the park except when inside the dog run.

-Want to meet other dog owners and get involved in the ongoing stewardship and upgrades to Sir William’s Dog Run?
-Complete this form to learn about events, opportunities and planned improvements:
+Want to meet other dog owners interested in improving the run?
+Complete this form or email us at email@example.com to learn about events, opportunities, and proposed improvements: